Trial balance: definition, types and how to prepare

 What is the objective of the trial balance?

-A trial balance helps you check that your bookkeeping is accurate.
-When your debits and credits match, your books are balanced and ready for financial statements.
+The objective of a trial balance is to verify your bookkeeping accuracy.
+When your total debits equal your total credits, your books are balanced and ready for financial statements.

 What is a trial balance vs a balance sheet?

-A trial balance lists all your general ledger balances at a point in time to check for errors.
-A balance sheet shows your business’s assets, liabilities and equity, giving you a full picture of your financial position.
+A trial balance lists all general ledger balances at a point in time to check for errors.
+A balance sheet shows your business's assets, liabilities, and equity, giving you a snapshot of your financial position for stakeholders and investors.

 Disclaimer